Haiderwaheed98/dashboard/README.md

 # Next.js Blog Dashboard

 A modern blog dashboard built with Next.js 14, React Query, and Tailwind CSS.
+This project provides a clean and intuitive interface for managing blog posts with features like creating, reading, updating, and deleting posts.

 ## Features

-- 📝 Create, read, update, and delete blog posts
+- 📝 Full CRUD operations for blog posts
 - 🎨 Modern UI with Tailwind CSS
 - ⚡ Optimistic updates with React Query
 - 📱 Responsive design
 - 🎯 TypeScript support
 - 🔄 Real-time data synchronization
+- 📊 Admin dashboard with statistics
+- 🎨 Beautiful UI components with shadcn/ui

 ## Tech Stack